sophiacheong/recast.ly/README.md

 # Exercise: Recast.ly #
-> This project was assigned to me as a student when attending Hack Reactor.
+> This was a pair-programming project was assigned to me as a student when attending Hack Reactor. <br />

 Your task is to build a YouTube Video Player app using React.

 ### React is Interesting in a Few Key Ways ###